-This post shares all about how to care for Philodendron.
-There are a ton of different varieties, and Philodendron plants are some of the easiest houseplants to take care of!
+This post shares all about heart leaf philodendron care.
+Heart leaf philodendrons are classic houseplants and are also some of the easiest to take care of!

-Let’s talk about Philodendrons today!
-If you have houseplants, you probably have a Philodendron hanging out somewhere.
-If you don’t have houseplants, Philodendrons are a great gateway plant.
+Let’s talk about philodendrons today!
+If you have houseplants, you probably have a philodendron hanging out somewhere.
+Literally hanging, because it’s probably a heart leaf philodendron, and those are often sold in hanging baskets. 🙂 If you don’t have houseplants, heart leaf philodendrons are a great gateway plant.
 That’s because they are durable, patient, and tolerant of your plant misgivings.

-Philodendron is actually name of a large genus of plants in the Araceae family.
+Philodendron is the name of a large genus of plants in the Araceae family.
 In fact, it’s the second-largest genus in the family.
 The most common houseplant Philodendron variety is probably the heart-leaf Philodendron, or Philodendron hederaceum.
-This plant is often confused with the pothos plant, which itself has many varieties.
-(Learn how how to care for pothos plants and how to propagate pothos plants from cuttings.)

 One cool thing about Philodendrons is that they have juvenile leaves and adult leaves.
 That is, all of the leaves aren’t the same, even on one plant.
 The plant gradually morphs from juvenile to adult leaves over its life, so it isn’t something you’ll probably notice.
 However, it’s a trait that has made differentiating between different species difficult.